Why Literary Translation is Important?

 An example is The Fortunes of The Reader by Bernhard Schlink which was transformed after its translation from German to English.

-A ilm adaptation of the work was carried out as more readers began to read it.
+A film adaptation of the work was carried out as more readers began to read it.
 Not surprisingly, it was a huge success.

 Translation allows literature to travel across borders and time.
 For example, the translation of literary work from age-old Latin to English has led many readers to take a look at the ancient way of life.

-Translation of books into many languages allows for regeneration and revitalization of literature.
+Translation of books into multiple zes unexplored literature languages allows for the regeneration and revitalization of literature.
 This is because having more translated books encourage readers to experiment with their own literature.

 It Allows the Best Reading Experience